 It is the school certificate with which you gained qualification for admission to a university or another higher academic institution (e.g. the Abitur in Germany, International Baccalaureate, the graduation of a high school in the USA, the A-Levels in the UK, etc.).

 Do I need to upload transcripts from my Bachelor and/or Master studies?

 Please upload transcripts from all your degree-level studies.
 In fact, these documents are highly relevant for your application.

 How should I provide my letters of recommendation?

-A template for this is available here; however, it is not mandatory to be used by the referees.
+However, you could also upload letters of recommendation in the application portal.
 Please make sure that each letter of recommendation is signed.
 If one or both referees prefer personalized recommendation letters, they should contain a date and an official letterhead/stamp from the higher education institution with which the referee is affiliated.
 Uploading those documents is not recommended since it can downgrade your application.

 What if one of my references will not provide a letter?

-You need two letters of recommendation for your application.
-We cannot make any exceptions, please therefore ask another person for the letter of recommendation.
+You need two referees for your application.
+We cannot make any exceptions, please therefore ask another person feedback.

 How many potential supervisors or research topics from the school should I mention in the application?

 During the application process applicants for the research phase can identify up to five different research topics.
 If you start the program in the study phase you will be able to find an appropriate supervisor for internships and your Master's thesis during the course of the study.

 When will I get feedback on my application?

 During the study phase of the program, students receive generous stipends with a minimum of 1365€ gross per month from the Max Planck Society.
 During the research phase of the program, students are employed full-time by the university or research institute of the respective MPSP-Fellow (the salary is granted according to the tariff agreement for the public civil service of the federal states (TV-L/TVöD E13, 100%) and is slighlty higher than the amount of the stipend granted during the study phase).

 Where do students live during the duration of the program?